Adaptive Federated Minimax Optimization with Lower Complexities: Faster Federated Minimax Optimization Algorithms

 \section{Faster Federated Minimax Optimization Algorithms}

 In this section, we propose a class of accelerated federated minimax optimization methods (i.e., FGDA and AdaFGDA) to solve Problem \eqref{eq:1}, based on the momentum-based variance reduced and local-SGD techniques.
-Meanwhile, our AdaFGDA algorithm uses the unified adaptive matrices to flexibly incorporate various adaptive learning rates to update variables $x$ and $y$ of Problem \eqref{eq:1}.
-Specifically, Algorithm \ref{alg:1} shows a procedure framework of our FGDA and AdaFGDA algorithms.
+In particular, our AdaFGDA algorithm uses the unified adaptive matrices to flexibly incorporate various adaptive learning rates to update variables $x$ and $y$.
+Figure~\ref{fml} shows the basic idea of our federated minimax optimization algorithms.
+Meanwhile, Algorithm \ref{alg:1} shows a procedure framework of our FGDA and AdaFGDA algorithms.

 In Algorithm \ref{alg:1}, when $\mbox{mod}(t,q)= 0$ (i.e., synchronization step), the server receives the updated variables $\{x^k_t,y^k_t\}_{k=1}^K$ and estimated stochastic gradients $\{w_t^k,v_t^k\}_{k=1}^K$ from the clients, and then averages them to obtain the averaged variables $\{\bar{x}_t,\bar{y}_t\}$ and averaged gradients $\{\bar{w}_t,\bar{v}_t\}$.
 Based on these averaged gradients, we can generate some adaptive matrices (i.e., adaptive learning rates).
-Besides one example given at the line 6 of Algorithm \ref{alg:1}, we can also generate many adaptive matrices.
-For example, we can generate adaptive matrices as in AdaBelief algorithm, defined as
+Besides one example given at the line 6 of Algorithm \ref{alg:1}, we can also generate many other adaptive matrices.
+For example, we can generate adaptive matrices as in AdaBelief~\cite{zhuang2020adabelief} algorithm, defined as

 where $t_0=t-q$.
-Note that we can directly choose $\alpha_t$ and $\beta_t$ instead of $\varrho_t$ to reduce the number of tuning parameters in our algorithm.
+We update the variables $x$ and $y$ in the server by using these adaptive matrices, then sent the updated variables to each client.

-Next, we update the variables $x$ and $y$ in the server by using these adaptive matrices, then sent the updated variables to each client.
-When $\mbox{mod}(t,q) \neq 0$ (i.e., asynchronization step), the clients receive the updated variables $\{\bar{x}_{t+1},\bar{y}_{t+1}\}$ and the generated adaptive matrices $\{A_t,B_t\}$ from the server.
-Then the clients use the momentum-based variance reduced technique of STORM~\citep{cutkosky2019momentum}/ ProxHSGD~\citep{tran2022hybrid} to update the stochastic gradients based on the local data: for $k\in [K]$
+When $\mbox{mod}(t,q) \neq 0$ (i.e., asynchronization step), the clients receive the updated variables $\{\bar{x}_t,\bar{y}_t\}$ and the generated adaptive matrices $\{A_t,B_t\}$ from the server.
+Then the clients use the momentum-based variance reduced technique of STORM~\cite{cutkosky2019momentum}/ ProxHSGD~\cite{tran2022hybrid} to update the stochastic gradients based on local data: for $k\in [K]$